 Yes, you must update your contact information including current mailing address in APSU BANNER.
 You can contact the Office of the Registrar for more information on updating your information.

 How do set up my direct deposit information?

-In order to allow your balance checks to be transferred directly to your bank account, you must submit a direct deposit form and authorization form.
+In order to allow your balance checks to be transferred directly to your bank account, you must submit a Direct Deposit Form to the Bursar's Office.
 If you are out-of-country when the balance is available, this will be much more convenient than a paper check issued and mailed to your mailing address in BANNER.